vaadin/platform/scripts/generator/templates/template-release-notes.md

 Projects marked as **(Pro)** are available for users with [Pro](https://vaadin.com/pricing) or [Prime](https://vaadin.com/pricing) subscriptions.
 Everything else is free and open source.

 Projects marked as **(Community)** are created by the Vaadin open source community, and are tested to be compatible with the platform.
-Support for these projects is not included in the subscription.
+Support for these projects is not included in Vaadin Warranty.

 ### Components
 {{components}}